x75093/sensor_development/README.md

 http://www.seeedstudio.com/wiki/Intel%C2%AE_Edison_and_Grove_IoT_Starter_Kit_Powered_by_AWS

-basically follow through all the steps until it tells you to Use MQTT to subscribe and publish to AWS.
+basically follow through all the steps until it tells you to Use MQTT to subscribe and publish to AWS. then follow our steps below for nodejs folder

 -------------------------------------------------------------------------------------